mcandre/octane/DEVELOPMENT.md

 octane follows standard, Go based operations for compiling and unit testing Go code.

-For advanced operations, such as linting, managing multiplatform Docker images, and so on, we further supplement with some software industry tools.
+For advanced operations, such as linting, we further supplement with some software industry tools.

 # BUILDTIME REQUIREMENTS